-If you copy or repeat a passage or use the exact wording from a source: book, speech or document this is quoting.
+Quoting is copying, repeating a passage or using the exact wording from a source, such as a book, journal article, speech or document.
 You might need to quote text of a formal definition or standard to ensure the exact meaning is made clear to your reader.
 Perhaps there is an exact turn of phrase that is particularly significant and cannot be conveyed by paraphrasing.
 Use quotation sparingly.
 You could try asking yourself the following questions:

 If you are going to use a quotation then it is worth a comment.
 Tell the reader why you have chosen to use a particular quotation.

 Reading the information above.
 Think whether you agree with the statements below and click on them to see if the answers are TRUE or FALSE

 FALSE.The quotation marks only indicate it is a quote, you still need to note where a quotation comes from.